In today’s post: Make a personalized mini 2020 photo calendar in about half an hour.

 Now, if you don’t want to worry about getting the calendar bound, you don’t need to.
 Just tie up the pages with a cute bow, and add a mini easel for displaying one month at a time.

 It’s the perfect easy, cheap DIY Christmas gift for just about anyone!
+Remember, you can find the full size 2020 calendar here, and the editable Photoshop files for the mini 2020 calendar here.

 Looking for more DIY gift ideas?
 Visit some of these posts: